-People who suffer with depression often try to hide the symptoms from close family and friends and it is vital to recognise the early signs.
-There are a wide variety of organisations that can help people with depression, as well as their family and friends.
+People who suffer with depression and other mental health problems often try to hide the symptoms from close family and friends and it is vital to recognise the early signs.
+There are a wide variety of organisations that can help people people in mental distress, and as well as offering support to their family and friends.

 Cameron Grant Memorial Trust (CGMT) can’t provide advice about personal situations.
 However, if you, or anyone you know, is feeling depressed, it is most important that you seek professional help quickly.
-Below, we have provided details of a could of organisations which are able to provide help and support, and links to others.
+Below, we have provided some details of organisations which are able to provide help and support, and links to many others.
 Their services are intended to supplement and not replace professional advice through your GP and other services provided by the National Health Service.

 Cameron Grant Memorial Trust (CGMT) doesn’t recommend or endorse any particular organisation and can’t guarantee that the organisation will have a solution to your particular problem; however, we do hope that they will be able to provide the right support for your situation.